Want to write thank you notes that shine with feeling and originality?

 That’s what makes a mom love that macaroni necklace her 2nd grade son made for her last year; or a dad the misshapen clay paperweight his daughter made him for Father’s day.

 Whether we think the gift is ideal or not, what’s really important is the effort the giver put into it.
 Often the giver has done one or more of these things:

 If you’re wild about chocolate chip cookies and your best friend sends you a box of gourmet cookies by mail, then that gesture would be one of significance to you.
-And you need to express that in your note of thanks.
+And you need to express that in your

-See an example of a thank you note you could use for a gift of chocolate here.
+example of a thank you note you could use for a gift of chocolate here.